I watched this film at Anime Expo 2016 Los Angeles. I'll try to keep my review as spoiler-less as possible.

 Thanks for reading my review.
 Feedback will be greatly appreciated and will be even more so if it is more constructive than 'If you didn't like it, why did you watch it?'

 Makoto Shinkai never fails to frustrate me.
 His works have tremendous potential, yet they all inevitably end up as shallow exercises in romantic drama that are pretty to look at and not much else.
-This is a shame, because the few things he has done outside of his comfort zone, such as Children Who Chase Lost Voices, tend to be his strongest works in my opinion.
-When I heard about Kimi no Na Wa.
-I figured it was going to be 5 Centimeters Per Second 2.0, but maybe, just maybe, Shinkai would break away from his old patterns and surprise me.
+With the release of Kimi no Na wa.
+I was very skeptical if any of that had changed.
+It released to the top of multiple anime lists seemingly over night and I figured it would be 5 Centimeters Per Second 2.0, but maybe, just maybe, Shinkai would break away from his old patterns and surprise me.

 Spoilers, he didn't.

-My favorite part about Kimi no Na Wa. was the body swapping concept which creates some fun and humorous situations.
-The story is at its best during the scenes that show how the main characters handle situations while in each others body which is awkward for both of them to adjust to and genuinely funny and charming.
-Unfortunately we don't get much of this after the beginning of the movie and what was the best part of the story goes underutilized in favor of Shinkai’s typical melodramatic romance.
+My favorite part about Kimi no Na wa. is the body swapping concept which creates some fun and humorous situations.
+The story is at its best during the scenes that show how the main characters handle situations while having their bodies swapped which leads to some awkward, funny, and genuinely charming moments.
+Unfortunately we don't get much of this after the beginning of the movie and what is the best part of the story goes underutilized in favor of Shinkai’s typical routine.

-Pacing is also an issue in Kimi no Na Wa..
-Though it is less noticeable here than say, Children Who Chase Lost Voices, it is still apparent especially towards the end of the movie.
+Pacing is also an issue in Kimi no Na wa..
+Though it is less noticeable here than it is in other Shinkai works it is still apparent especially towards the end of the movie.
 There is a dramatic running sequence which feels like an eternity followed by an awkward time skip and more running before finally reaching the credits.
-It just feels as though it could have been much more streamlined and polished and thus more effective.
+A bit of streamlining and polish could have greatly improved the entire ending.

-One positive difference in Kimi no Na Wa. is that the main characters feel more developed compared to Shinkai’s other works with the small but meaningful glimpses we are given into their lives.
-However, they could have been even more so without missteps.
-For example, the female protagonist has an issue with her father and being bullied which is resolved in a half-assed manner.
-The bullying seems to be taken care of by male protagonist simply kicking over a desk while in her body thus scaring the bullies off?
-I suppose this okay since the bullying was not a huge part of her story by why introduce to begin with?
-The issue with the dad is another thing entirely though, as this is built up throughout the story only to be solved by the female protagonist being more affirmative in a confrontation towards the end of the movie that takes place almost entirely off screen which is as disappointing as it sounds.
+One positive difference in Kimi no Na wa. is that the main characters are a lot more interesting compared to Shinkai’s other works with the small but meaningful glimpses we are given into their lives.
+That said there are some weird decisions that didn't make a whole lot of sense to me.
+The female protagonist, Mitsuha, has an issue with her father and being bullied and both are resolved in an unsatisfying manner.
+The bullying seems to be taken care of by the male protagonist, Taki, kicking over a desk while in her body thus scaring the bullies off?
+I suppose this isn't too big of a deal since the bullying was not a huge part of her story but that just makes the decision to even introduce it to begin with an odd one.
+The issue with the dad is another thing entirely though, as this is built up throughout the story only to be solved by Mitsuha being more affirmative in a confrontation towards the end of the movie that takes place almost entirely off screen which is as disappointing as it sounds.

 The side characters seemed like they could be interesting but we don’t get much of them.
-The male protagonist’s boss gets some screen time but this is mostly just to build and further the romance with him and the female protagonist more than anything.
-Even the date scene ends kind of abruptly with his boss saying that he seems more interested in somebody else and just leaving.
+Taki’s boss Miki gets some screen time but this is mostly just to build the romance with him and Mitsuha more than anything.
+Even the date scene ends kind of abruptly with Miki saying that he seems more interested in somebody else and just leaving.
 This however is enough for her to accompany him and his other friend on some journey to find a dead girl.

-All in all, Kimi no Na Wa. is just a very average film in a long line of average films with Shinkai’s name attached.
+Unfortunately Kimi no Na wa. is just an average film in a long line of average films with Shinkai’s name attached.
 There’s nothing new or special, other than Shinkai's foot fetish being traded in for a spit drinking fetish.
-He still hasn't been able to overcome his one trick pony style of storytelling which is a shame and the biggest flaw really.
+He still is a one trick pony when it comes to storytelling which is a shame because Children Who Chase Lost Voices shows that he is capable of something that is at least a little bit different.
 Maybe one day Shinkai will surprise and impress me (probably not) but as of now he just lacks the tact and subtly of better directors.
 I guess he can always do commission work drawing feet if times get rough though.

 I had the necessity to write this after thinking about the movie for a while.